 North Dakota is attempting a new student loan forgiveness program to address the shortage of teachers.

-The Bismarck Tribune has the full story.
+Check out The Bismarck Tribune for the full story.

 New Student Loan Forgiveness is Latest Effort to Attract Teachers